Fire and rescue services

 The ability of the Australian Government to help is extremely limited.

 Israeli authorities control the Erez crossing into northern Gaza from Israel.
-The crossing has been closed since the current crisis began on 7 October 2023.
+The crossing has been closed since October 2023.

-The Rafah crossing between Gaza and Egypt may be closed or have highly restricted access for long periods and is subject to change at short notice.
-It has been subject to air strikes during the current Gaza conflict.
+The Rafah crossing between Gaza and Egypt may be closed or have highly restricted access for long periods.
+It's been closed for a significant period due to the Gaza conflict and can be subject to attacks, including air strikes.
+Access may be restricted for long periods.
+This can change at short notice.

 More information: